To the Members

 The business of the Company has not undergone any change in the financial year underreview.

-Except what has been stated in this report there is no other reportable event comprising material changes and commitment between the date of the financial year end andthe date of this report affecting financial position of the Company.
+There is no other reportable event comprising material changes and commitments betweenthe date of financial year end and the date of this report affecting the financialposition of the Company.

 Directors and Key Managerial Personnel

 During the year under review appointment of Mrs. N S Rama (DIN: 06720033) as anIndependent Director and Mr. Douglas Smith (DIN: 02454618) as Director of the Company wasapproved by the members at 33 AGM of the Company.
 Mr. Avishrant Keshava (DIN: 07292484)was re-appointed as a Business Controller India CFO & Whole-time Director of theCompany for a further period of 5 years w.e.f.
 30 September 2020.

 Mrs. N S Rama's (DIN: 06720033) current term as an Independent Director will come to anend on 24 October 2021.
 Based on recommendation of the Nomination and RemunerationCommittee it is proposed to re-appoint Mrs. Rama as an Independent Director of theCompany for a further period of 2 years w.e.f.
 25 October 2021 at the forthcoming AGM.
 Inthe opinion of the Board Mrs. Rama posseses requisite expertise integrity and experienceand her association will be beneficial to the Company.
 In this connection the Company hasreceived following documents from Mrs. Rama: